uclaacm/react-native-course/08-react-anatomy-and-components/README.md

 ```
 Here we've defined a functional component called `Hello` that takes no input and returns a bit of `HTML`.

-That might seem odd, but think back to what `HTML` does: create the structure of webpages.
-With that in mind, for React Functional Components to actually create webpages, they have to return `HTML`.
-(We can think of `HTML` as the building blocks that make a webpage).
+That might seem odd, but think back to what `HTML` does: create the structure of a webpage.
+With that in mind, for React Functional Components to actually be useful, they have to return `HTML` as the building blocks to make our application.

-What if we wanted to use our `Hello` component within a real webpage?
+What if we wanted to use our `Hello` component we just created?
 ```jsx
 <div className="App">
   <p>